 - 1. BAC EMAILS Emails are sent to all staff, current faculty, and current students, which will be received by those who check their school-issued email account. - 2.
-THE BAC WEBSITE Every page of the BAC website will display crucial information in event of an emergency: the-bac.edu.

-3. TEXT MESSAGES - Broadcast SMS messages via the BAC messaging system.
+THE BAC WEBSITE The BAC website will display crucial information in the event of an emergency at the-bac.edu. - 3.
+TEXT MESSAGES We Broadcast SMS messages via the BAC messaging system.
 To sign up for text alerts go to: https://alerts.the-bac.edu/index.php